joshi-chinmay-016/NeuroDebug/README.md

 # NeuroDebug

-A Python code debugger that combines static AST analysis with Groq LLM explanations.
+A Python code debugger that combines static AST(Abstract Syntax Trees) analysis with Groq LLM explanations.
 Paste code, get a diagnosis and auto-generated tests.
 No code is ever executed — analysis only.

 ![NeuroDebug Demo Run](screenshots/demo_run_result.png)